Is Shopify Down? (Live Status & Fixes)

 This step should ideally be the first step you take.
 However unpopular this may sound, you should inform your customers about your store’s unavailability

 Using this step, you can prevent panic and confusion in your customers.
-Not attending to your customers immediately may hamper your Shopify store’s sales and image.
+Failing to attend to your customers promptly may hinder your Shopify store’s sales and reputation.

-So, using your brand’s official channels, you should inform your customers about the Shopify outage and ensure a quick resolution.
+Using your brand’s official channels, inform your customers about the Shopify outage and ensure a quick resolution.

 Repeat this step and inform them when your store goes back live!